 Instructions

-- In a small-to-medium saucepan, combine the lemon juice with half the granulated sugar.
+- In a medium saucepan, combine the lemon juice with half the granulated sugar.
 Set on a burner on medium–high heat.

 - Meanwhile in a medium heatproof bowl, whisk together the egg yolks with the rest of the sugar.
 Whisk vigorously until the mixture turns a very pale, light yellow.
 Set aside.